proshian/neuroswipe/README.md

 If the website is not available, you can run the demo yourself by following the instructions in [the web app's GitHub repository](https://github.com/proshian/neuroswipe_inference_web).

+> [!NOTE]
+> The model is an old and underfit legacy transformer variation (m1_bigger in models.py) that was used in the competition.
+A significant update is planned for both this project and the web app, but it will happen in late autumn of 2024 probably.
+Unfortunately, I am pausing the work on the project until November

 ## Existing Work
 1)  Alsharif O. et al. Long short term memory neural network for keyboard gesture decoding //2015 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP). – IEEE, 2015. – P. 2076-2080.
 2) Xu Z. et al. Phrase-Gesture Typing on Smartphones //Proceedings of the 35th Annual ACM Symposium on User Interface Software and Technology. – 2022. – P. 1-11.